 The Symposium was held as a ZOOM Meeting on January 22, 2022 in partnership with the Belfast Free Library’s All of Belfast Climate Dialogues (ABCD), a community engagement project, and the Belfast Climate Crisis Committee.
 (CCC)

 The All of Belfast Climate Dialogues team included Brenda Harrington, Sarah Kirn, and Misty Mallar.
 Jon Beal, Belfast Climate Crisis Committee Chairperson, presented the purpose and ground rules for the Symposium.
 Jerry Brand, a CCC member, helped organize the Symposium and document the report.

 Dr. Cassaundra Rose of the Maine Climate Council opened our event with a succinct presentation on the science of climate change in our area, and the planned response set forth in the “Maine Won’t Wait” climate action plan.
 Dr. Rose shared the slides from her presentation.
-A link to these can be found in the symposium notes in our Padlet page, a virtual ‘whiteboard/bulletin board’ application we used to document the presentations.
+Links to other resources referenced by Dr. Rose can be found in the symposium notes in our Padlet page, a virtual ‘whiteboard/bulletin board’ application we used to document the presentations.
 The padlet notes are also attached as a PDF file.

 Fifteen Waldo County organizations with climate change-related activities attended the symposium.
 Each gave a 5-minute presentation about who they are, their present activities related to climate change, and their future plans.
 A summary of each presentation is included at the end of this report.
 Additional notes, including links to websites and slides, may be found in our meeting Padlet.